viren-nadkarni/bvd-snort/README.md

 ./build.sh
 ```

-If it fails with `fatal error: dnet/sctp.h: No such file or directory`:
+If build fails with `fatal error: dnet/sctp.h: No such file or directory`:

 ```
 sudo cp ~/libdnet/include/dnet/* /usr/local/include/dnet/